Greek Islands

 Lakki Village Hotel (3 nights)

-A half-day coach tour with a local guide will be our introduction to the rest of this beautiful island.
+A half-day coach tour with a local guide will be our introduction to this beautiful island.
 Highlights include the Chora, St Anna Beach, and the island’s premier sight, the gravity-defying Monastery of Hozoviotissa.
 This picturesque, white-washed edifice clings to the sheer cliffs on the southeast side of the island.
-We will have lunch today in another monastery.
-Your afternoon and evening are free.
-Schedule you free 30-minute massage at Aegialis Resort.
+Lunch will be a unique experience - in an Orthodox monastery.

 Volcano View Hotel (3 nights)

 An entire island exploration tour is our plan for today.
-Escorted by your tour manager Eugenia, we will visit Akrotiri (exceptional Minoan civilization ruins), one of the island’s colorful villages, and spectacular Oia with the best views on the island.
-We’ll take a break for lunch at Perissa Beach (swimming available), one of the island’s black sand beaches.
+Escorted by our ace guide Eugenia, we will visit Akrotiri (exceptional Minoan civilization ruins), a lunch break on Perissa Beach (swimming available), one of the island’s colorful villages, and spectacular Oia with the best views on the island.

 This final full day of the tour is entirely yours to spend as you please.
-Use the free hotel shuttle to visit Thira for shopping or exploring.
-Relax on a black sand beach or beside one of our hotel’s 3 swimming pools.
+Use the free hotel shuttle to visit Fira for shopping or exploring.
+Relax on a black sand beach or beside one of our hotel’s 2 swimming pools.
 We’ll gather for Happy Hour and toast our many adventures and new memories before enjoying our final dinner together.

 The tour officially ends after breakfast.
 Imprint will assist with airport or port transfers.